aeon-toolkit/aeon/docs/api_reference/segmentation.rst

 Segmentation
 ============

-Time Series Segmentation aims to discover regions of a time series that are semantically dissimilar to neighboring regions.
+Time series segmentation involves partitioning a series into regions that are dissimilar to neighboring regions.
 The :mod:`aeon.segmentation` module contains algorithms and tools for time series segmentation.

 .. currentmodule:: aeon.segmentation